How Marketers Can Leverage CDPs with Real-Time Analytics

 - Improved understanding of your audience: Every marketer dreams of having a comprehensive understanding of their customers.
 CDPs deliver on that idea, especially with identity resolution, to help you dive into granular levels of detail and get a firm grasp on your users.
 Real-time enhances your ability to understand customer behavior by providing up-to-date analysis, such as engagement, form completions, and DAU.

 - Multi-device personalization: Multi-device marketing is critical for delivering a sterling CX.
 CDPs facilitate more customization across all of your channels, providing your customers with a more personal (and consistent) experience.
 Real-time analytics allows you to view which marketing efforts on each channel are performing (or not).
 Leveraging that information, marketers can quickly tweak or make adjustments to ad campaigns.

 - Better segmentation and optimization: Behavioral segmentation is one of the most powerful tools in your marketing arsenal.
 With the 360-degree view of your customers that CDPs provide, you can better understand their habits, desires, needs, and trends.
-Continuous intelligence platforms, like Scuba, can elevate segmentation, optimization, and provide actual analyses.
+Customer intelligence platforms, like Scuba, can elevate segmentation, optimization, and provide actual analyses.
 For example, Scuba’s Signals feature offers real-time alerts customized by what users want to track (whether it's a big drop-off in DAU or cart abandonment).